The Theory of ramification: Properties of the ramifier

-Proposition \ref{ram}, though simple, is somewhat revealing.
-It enables us to controll at the very least the number of ramifiers for a finite set of integers in a given modulus.
-That is to say, for any set of the form $\{n\leq x:\mathcal{R}(m)=n\}$, then It follows from this upper bound that the distribution of ramifiers in any finite set of the integers depends greatly on the modulus of ramification.
+It follows from this upper bound that the distribution of ramifiers in any finite set of the integers depends greatly on the modulus of ramification.
 It is clear that the smaller the modulus, the less chance there is to find a ramifier in the set.
 Conversely, the larger the modulus the high chance there is in picking a ramifier in the set in any random selection.
-This upper bound, though very weak could serve as a benchmark, for an appeal to Proposition \ref{ram} indicates that we can do better than this if we knew other subtle properties of the ramifiers in any finite set of the integers.
+This upper bound, although very weak, could serve as a benchmark.
+Applying Proposition \ref{ram} indicates that we can do better than this if we knew other subtle properties of the ramifiers in any finite set of the integers.
 The sequel will be focused on studying such properties.